duncan359/News/README.md

 # News
 News was using MVP Structure and implements by Eventbus and Retrofit.

+## Environment
+* Android Studio 3.0.1
+* Minimun SDK 11

-## Structure
+### Structure
 * Activity load context from **fragment** which are available in **com.duncan.read.News.view** folder
 * Fragment call presenter which are available in **com.duncan.read.News.presenter** for process **HACKER NEWS** api calling.
 * presenter do process for request and call to Retrofit by UseCaseImpl whih are available in **com.duncan.read.News.domain**